recurve-methods/flexvalue/README.rst

     - **total**: This is the total avoided cost for this hour.
 It is the sum of the values in the component columns.
     - **marginal_ghg**:
     - **ghg_adder_rebalancing**:
+    - **value_curve_name**: The name of the value curve representing the avoided costs for a given hour.
+This may be null if only using a single value curve.

 Gas Avoided Costs